crust87/Android-FFmpegExecutor/README.md

 ## Update
 ffmpeg binary has moved to app<br />
-ffmpeg binary must be copy into internal storage
+ffmpeg binary must be copied into internal storage

 ## Example